Coverage for life’s “above-and-beyond” moments.

 won’t happen to me!”

 Imagine you’re in a car accident, and that it’s your fault.
 You’ll be held responsible for property damage and medical bills.
-Now think about it a little more – depending on the severity of the accident and extent of injuries, it’s possible you’ll also be held responsible for lost income.
-Further, depending on the extent of injuries, property damage, and lost income, you could end up being held responsible for huge amounts of money that exceed the liability limits on your home and auto policies.
+Now think about it a little more – depending on the severity of the accident and extent of injuries to other drivers and passengers, it’s possible you’ll also be held responsible for lost income.
+Further, depending on the extent of injuries, property damage, and lost income, you could end up being held responsible for huge amounts of money that exceed the liability limits you already have on your home and auto policies.

-An umbrella policy would provide you with extra protection in the event you find yourself in a legal battle and your other liability limits are exhausted.
+Umbrella policies provide extra protection in the event you find yourself in a legal battle and your other liability limits are exhausted.
 As much as we hate to say it, bad things happen to good people at unintended times, and one unfortunate accident could end up bankrupting you and your family.
 A personal umbrella policy provides additional insurance cushion so that you, your family, and your loved ones are adequately covered for even the most extreme circumstances.

 “Wait a minute, it was